opea-project/docs/community/rfcs/24-11-25-GenAIExamples-Ollama_support_for_xeon.md

 - **Local Deployment**: Enable local deployment of open-source SLMs on Intel Xeon CPUs.
 - **Integration with Ollama**: Seamless integration of Ollama framework to access open-source SLMs.
 - **Maintain Functionality**: Ensure the AgentQnA workflow continues to function effectively with the new setup.
+- **Integration of popular serving framework**: Integration of Ollama serving framework in AgentQnA.

 ### Non-Goals

-- **Cloud Deployment**: This RFC does not aim to support cloud-based LLM deployment.
 - **New Features**: No new features will be added to the AgentQnA workflow beyond the support for local SLMs as an agent.
 - **Support for Non-Xeon Platforms**: This RFC is specific to Intel Xeon CPUs and does not cover other hardware platforms.

 ## Motivation

 ### SLMs Performance on CPU
 Open-source small language models (SLMs) are optimized to run efficiently on CPUs, including Intel Xeon processors.
 These models are designed to balance performance and resource usage, making them suitable for deployment in environments where GPU resources are limited or unavailable.
 By leveraging the computational capabilities of Xeon CPUs, SLMs can achieve satisfactory performance for various agent tasks within the AgentQnA workflow.
+Given a right prompt, smaller Llama models are fairly accurate in tool calling which is an essential features for agents.

 ### Ollama Popularity and Wide Range of Models
 Ollama provides a comprehensive set of libraries and tools to facilitate the deployment and management of open-source language models.
 These libraries are designed to integrate seamlessly with existing workflows, enabling developers to easily incorporate SLMs into their applications.
 Ollama's model libraries support a wide range of open-source models, ensuring compatibility and ease of use for different use cases.